Catastrophic Injury Lawyers in Chicago, IL

 When evaluating your case, an experienced catastrophic injury lawyer in Chicago will consider what damages occurred.
 One of the most important parts of your case is accurately determining your damages.
 Liability is also an important part of your case.
 Generally, the injury needs to have occurred because someone else was being negligent and their negligence resulted in your injury.

 Navigating your way through the legal system unaided is not easy.
 You need to spend your time recovering and possibly adapting to a new way of life.
-When you call Willens Injury Law Offices, you get a professional attorney dedicated to helping you seek the compensation you require and deserve.
+When you call Willens & Baez, you get a professional attorney dedicated to helping you seek the compensation you require and deserve.

 When it comes to personal injury cases, we don’t limit ourselves in what we cover.
 We are dedicated to helping you through this difficult time.
 We have years of experience covering many forms of personal injury.